About the company

 Frontier Economics Pty Limited:

 Registered Office: 395 Collins Street Melbourne VIC 3000, Australia

 Australian Business Number: ABN 13 087 553 124

-Frontier is committed to being transparent about how it collects and uses your data and to meeting its data protection obligations.
+Frontier are committed to being transparent about how we collect and use your data and to meeting our data protection obligations.

-For the purposes of the General Data Protection Regulation (GDPR), the data controller is Frontier Economics Ltd. 71 High Holborn, London WC1V 6DA.
+For the purposes of the UK General Data Protection Regulation (UK GDPR), the data controller is Frontier Economics Ltd. 71 High Holborn, London WC1V 6DA.

 We hold information about actual and potential clients, collaborators and other people with whom we do business.
 This information includes contact and marketing details and will usually have been collected from you during your relationship with Frontier or when you register to receive bulletins on our website.
 Some of the information may also have been collected from publicly available sources and third parties.

 We may use the information that we collect for the purposes of normal business administration and to send you marketing materials.